bogdanb/hpmor/README.md

 ## Contributing

 Contributions are most welcome.
-These fall into three main categories:
+These fall into the following categories:

 1. Textual corrections (where the text differs from the online original unintentionally).